pernas/angular-password-entropy/README.md

     angular.module('myApp', ['passwordEntropy'])
 ```

-- The element `<password-entropy>` is showing the entropy bar.
+- The element `<password-entropy>` prints the entropy bar.
-- The minimum entropy validation is set on the input as `min-entropy="50"`.
+- The bar options (color, steps) can be defined or ignored and use the default settings.
+The password entropy must be in the range [0..100].
-- You have to define your set of options for the entropy bar.
+- The minimum entropy validation can be set as `min-entropy="50"`.

 ```html
 <form role="form" name="testform" ng-submit="controller.mysubmit()">